remowxdx/AoC-2020/README.md

 OK, day 1 has been easy, 7 minutes to do part 1 and other 4 to do part 2.

-The puzzles asked to find in a list of number two (or three) numbers that added together give the result of *2020*.
+The puzzle asked to find in a list of number two (or three) numbers that added together give the result of *2020*.

 For the first solution I simply ran two (or three) nested loops over the data